 Proteomics

-When examining the proteomics data, we find little indication that the differences between healthy and infected individuals are due to sample collection variations.
-A high-level analysis of the data reveals that the elevated proteins in infected patients are primarily related to acute-phase/inflammatory responses, consistent with what one would expect during an infection.
-For example, clinically established markers of general infection, such as C-reactive protein and serum amyloid A, are among the most differentially abundant proteins (Supplementary Figure 3).
+When examining the proteomics data, we found little indication that the observed differences between healthy and infected individuals were due to variations in sample collection.
+A high-level revealed that the elevated proteins in infected patients are primarily associated with acute-phase and inflammatory responses, which aligns with expected biological reactions during infection.
+For example, clinically established markers of general infection, such as C-reactive protein and serum amyloid A, were among the most differentially abundant proteins (Supplementary Figure 3).

-We appreciate the reviewer’s thoughtful suggestion for an analysis to assess the potential confounding factors in the data.
-However, we respectfully suggest that the assumption that the transition from health to infection shares a molecular basis with survivorship and mortality may not be accurate.
-While it is plausible that some molecular features are shared between these biological processes, the extent of such overlap is unclear.
+We appreciate the reviewer’s thoughtful suggestion to assess potential confounding factors.
+However, we respectfully suggest that the assumption that the transition from health to infection shares a molecular basis with survivorship and mortality may not be entirely accurate.
+While it is intent that some molecular features are could overlap between these biological processes, the extent of such overlap is unclear.

-Nevertheless, we reasoned that while a weak correlation wouldn’t definitively indicate confounding, a strong correlation would provide compelling evidence that the assumption is valid and the data is not substantially confounded.
-Therefore, we conducted an analysis similar to the reviewer's suggested, correlating the log2 (Infected/Healthy) ratios with log2(Mortality/Survival) ratios.
-We performed this analysis on all proteins and limited it to significantly different proteins (adjusted p-value ≤ 0.05) in both comparisons.
+Nevertheless, we reasoned that while a weak correlation would not definitively indicate confounding, a strong correlation would provide compelling evidence supporting the assumption that the data is not substantially confounded.
+Therefore, we conducted an analysis similar to the reviewer's suggestion by correlating the log2 (Infected/Healthy) ratios with the log2(Mortality/Survival) ratios.
+This analysis was performed across all proteins, as well as limited to thoe that were significantly different (adjusted p-value ≤ 0.05) in both comparisons.

-We observed a strong correlation, suggesting that the state of the proteome shares a molecular basis between infection and mortality.
-The correlation was even stronger when restricting the analysis to only the significantly different proteins (adjusted p-value ≤ 0.05) in both comparisons.
-In conclusion, this evidence supports that any differences in sample collection had minimal impact on the proteomics data.
+We observed a strong correlation, suggesting that the proteomic profiles share a molecular basis between infection and mortality.
+This correlation was even more pronounced when the analysis was restricted to proteins that were significantly different (adjusted p-value ≤ 0.05) in both comparisons.
+In conclusion, this evidence indicates that any differences in sample collection had minimal impact on the proteomics data.

 Metabolomics

-When considering the metabolomics data, we believe there is a much higher degree of concern for confounding variables since plastic molecules from the container could leech into our samples and be detected via our untargeted metabolomics approach.
-Indeed, when we analyzed the data, we saw that several of the most different metabolites between healthy and EcB samples were molecules with roles as plasticizers (as explicitly mentioned in the discussion).
-These molecules were almost certainly due to differences between the plastics in which the samples were collected and are not the biologically interesting differences we set out to capture.
+When considering the metabolomics data, we had greater concerns about confounding variables, as plastic molecules from the containers could leach into samples and be detected via our untargeted approach.
+Indeed, our analysis showed that several of the most differentially aboundant metabolites between healthy and EcB samples were plasticizers, as explicitly mentioned in the discussion.
+These molecules were almost certainly artifacts from differences in the plastics used for sample collection, rather than biologically interesting variations we set out to capture.

-We then performed the previously described correlation analysis with the metabolomics data, observing a slight correlation between infection and mortality.
-This suggests that either the metabolome does not share a strong connection between infection and mortality, or the data is substantially confounded by sample collection.
-While there are clear cases of the metabolomics data showing confoundedness (e.g. phthalic anhydride, dibutyl phthalate, etc.), there are other cases where we are confident that the metabolomics data correctly identifies biologically relevant differences between healthy and infected patients.
-For example, we detected differences in several bile acids between healthy and EcB-infected patients (Figure 3C).
+We conducted the same correlation analysis with the metabolomics data and observed only a slight correlation between infection and mortality, suggesting either a weak molecular connection or substantially confounded from sample collection.
+While certain metabolites clearly showed evidence of confounding (e.g. phthalic anhydride, dibutyl phthalate), other metabolites appeared to accurately reflect biologically relevant differences between healthy and infected patients.
+For example, we detected significant differences in several bile acids between healthy those with EcB (Figure 3C).